 For more information on the cost of specific equipment rentals, fill out a Quick Quote to help budget your equipment needs.

 There are many factors that determine the cost to rent heavy equipment.
 From the type and size of equipment you need to the amount of time you need it for, equipment rental rates are based on your specific needs.
-In addition to your project needs, rates tend to vary widely across the country depending on the local market and what’s competitive for that area.
+In addition to your project needs, equipment rental pricing tends to vary widely across the country depending on the local market and what’s competitive for that area.

 Below are some of the important factors that will affect your heavy equipment rental costs:

 When figuring out your rental costs, it’s important to first get clear on the type of equipment you need to rent.
 Consider factors like how big the project is and the nature of the project.
-For residential landscaping projects, compact loaders like skid steers, compact track loaders and multi-terrain loaders are the most popular options because of their enormous versatility with compatible work tools.
+Here are a couple of examples:

 Other specialty heavy equipment, like forestry machines, roadwork equipment or dump trucks, are available for short-term rentals.
 Contact The Cat® Rental Store near you to discuss your project needs and get help selecting the right type of machine.